How To Color A Bumblebee Step by Step

 Step 6: Add a Shadow Under the Flower

 To give your artwork a more grounded feel, choose a neutral or dark color, such as gray or light brown, and add a shadow beneath the flower.
+Purple is also a good color for shading too.

 Step 7: Color in the Bee’s Eyes